TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ***Description:***

 This uses the same network as illustrated in 3.4.1.
-The demand is 1 unit from Node A to B, with a path cost of 85.

 Time Period 1 uses route A to B in the example, which has a total route cost of 85 (the fifth argument in the ResultDto constructor).
 Time Period 2 uses route A to C in the example, which has a total route cost of 77.
 Time Period 3 uses route A to D in the example, which has a total route cost of 108.